Military history of Japan: Reiwa era (2019–present)

 On October 21, 2019, a senior U.S. military officer in Tokyo said that "Japan's avoidance of offensive weaponry under its constitution is no longer acceptable."
 The officer stated that Japan needs to rethink its rejection of offensive weapons and that the government should discuss it with the public.
 The officer also mentioned restrictions that limit the US forces and the JSDF's preparation for contingencies.
 The officer said that the government of Japan should inform the public about the threats of China and North Korea.
 In particular China's military buildup with ballistic missiles and its antagonistic behavior threatens Japan and other countries.

 On September 10, 2020, Japan and India signed a military pact called the Acquisition and Cross-Servicing Agreement (ACSA).
 The pact allows them to exchange logistical support and supplies.
 This includes transportation and cross-use of facilities during joint exercises and U.N. peacekeeping operations and to share food, fuel, spare parts.
 Narendra Modi and Shinzo Abe believe it will boost a Free and Open Indo-Pacific region and to deter Chinese aggression in Asia.
 Japan already had such agreements with Australia, Canada, France, UK and USA.

 Australia and Japan agreed in-principle to sign a Reciprocal Access Agreement (RAA) on 17, November 2020.
 This will enhance and streamline strategic and defense co-operation.
 Prime Minister Morrison said it is a "pivotal moment in the history of Japan-Australia ties".

 In 2021, the NHK reported that the Chinese military used a hacker group called Tick for cyberattacks on nearly 200 Japanese research institutions and firms.
-A member of the China's Communist Party used a false name to rent servers in Japan from which the cyberattacks were conducted.
+A member of China's Communist Party used a false name to rent servers in Japan from which the cyberattacks were conducted.

 As of 2021, the Japanese government has discovered that foreign groups funded with Chinese capital are involved in at least 700 land sales within 10 km of U.S. military bases—and Japanese Self-Defense Force, Coast Guard, and space development facilities—in Japan.
 In Kanagawa Prefecture, a Chinese government–linked land buyer acquired multiple high-rise buildings and other locations overlooking the bases.
 Similar instances were found in Okinawa Prefecture and Tottori Prefecture.
 In 2017, the Sankei Shimbun reported that Chinese capital had purchased land in Hokkaido equivalent to the acreage of 513 Tokyo Domes.
 The Japanese Diet intends to pass a foreign land use control bill.